davidtavarez/davidtavarez.github.io/_posts/2018-09-29-cracking_weak_wifi.md

 Stopped: Sat Sep 29 20:11:49 2018
 ```

-Eureka! the key was found fastest: `Internet Movil Orange_2DED:CF832DED`.
+Eureka! the key was found faster: `Internet Movil Orange_2DED:CF832DED`.

 ### Conclusion ###

-This wasn't rocket science and it should be valid for others ISPs around the world.
+This wasn't rockets science and it should be valid for others ISPs around the world.
 I think at first glance this shouldn't be a problem for Altice, but I've seen this mobile routers being used for little business and that's scary.
 Maybe Altice's engineers and managers didn't anticipate the success of the service and overlooked this flaw in order to provide an easy to use WiFi service.

 Also *hashcat* is faster! :)